- Greenbrier Public Schools

 In addition to development and oversight of the Special Education programs, Section 504 services, and alternative education environments, special services also provides support toward the development and oversight of homebound services and school-based mental health services.

 Please see each section of the department below for an overview of the services.
-For additional information regarding any of the programs offered through the special services department, please contact Lisa Huffmaster.
+For additional information regarding any of the programs offered through the special services department, please contact Rachel Atkinson.

 Alternative education is an instructional approach under the control of a school committee that is offered to “at risk” students in a nontraditional setting.
 “At-risk” students, though intelligent and capable, have been unable to experience academic success.

-Greenbrier Public Schools operates an alternative learning environment (ALE) within the school district and also participates in a program outside of the school district.
+Greenbrier Public Schools operates an alternative learning environment (ALE) within the school district.
 The overarching program goal for all students in an ALE setting is that they experience a positive program exit.
 Positive program exit may include returning to the student’s sending school, completion of high school with a diploma earned through the ALE program, or receiving credit through the credit recovery program which has allowed the student to continue toward graduation.

 School With-In School